RickFreemanCui/rickfreemancui.github.io/content/about.md

 ## About {#about}

-I am a second-year Ph.D. student majoring in Cryptography at SJTU.
+I am a third-year Ph.D. student majoring in Cryptography at SJTU.
 My past projects include MPC-in-the-Head, COT-AG, and ReSolveD.
 I am very interested in objects that are both theoretically interesting and of practical significance.